marcguery/varif/README.md

 ## Allele frequencies

-There are 2 cut-offs of minimal Alternate Allele Frequency (minAAF with `--ratio-alt`) and maximal Reference Allele Frequency (maxRAF with `--ratio-no-alt`) used by `varif` to determine if variants are differentially expressed in the population.
+There are 2 cut-offs of minimal Alternate Allele Frequency (minAAF with `--ratio-alt`) and maximal Reference Allele Frequency (maxRAF with `--ratio-no-alt`) used by `varif` to determine if variants are differentially present in a population.
 By default, minAAF is equal to 0.8 and maxRAF to 0.2.

 For each variant at a chromosomal location and for each sample, the variant allele frequency (VAF) is calculated using the different allele depths (AD):